Cuboideb/angbandroid/README.md

 To customize your game experience, please go to settings and preferences by long-pressing the screen.
 The port has many options and you have to play a bit with them to find your optimal setup.

-Recommended game experience: Landscape Orientation, duplicate tiles on, center_player option on (this one inside Angband).
+Recommended game experience: Landscape Orientation, button ribbon on, center_player option on (it must be set in the variant).

 The game has two input methods: the soft keyboard and the button ribbon.

 ### The soft keyboard

-It has three modes (alphanumeric, symbols and control-keys) and several opacity settings to make playing a bit easier on small devices.
+It has two tabs (alphanumeric and symbols) and some opacity opacity settings to make playing a bit easier on small devices.

+You can customize the height and width of the keyboard in the Preferences.
+A small width triggers the "vertical" display of the keyboard.
+You can then move the DPad (see below) to the bottom-right corner for a more compact input layout.

 Some keyboard shorcuts:

-    Long-Press over game view -> Show Quick Settings Long-Press "m" -> Show Quick Settings
+    Long-Press over game view -> Show Quick Settings "shift" key -> Press once to capitalize letters.
+Press twice to send control-secuences (^P, ^F, ...)
-    "..." -> Hide some keys (pressing a hidden key displays the keyboard again) Long-Press "..." -> Hide all keys excluding this one Long-Press "Ctrl^" -> Make the keyboard almost opaque Long-Press "Sym" -> Show the button ribbon Long-Press "p" -> Ctrl+P (recall messages)
-    Long-Press "o" -> Ctrl+F (recall last message) Long-Press "f" -> Ctrl+F (recall level feeling) Long-Press "u" -> U (use item)
-    Long-Press "q" -> Escape
-    Long-Press "~" -> Escape
-    Long-Press over other keys (most of them) -> shorcut for Hide some keys
+    Long-Press over most keys -> Define or remove a custom keymap
+    "kmp" key -> It toggles visualization of custom keymaps
+    "+/-" key -> Show the symbols tab, go back with "abc"

 ### The button ribbon

-Accessed when the soft keyboard is hidden, the button ribbon has two modes (command and full).
+It appears when the soft keyboard is hidden, and it has two modes (command and full).

 In command mode, the ribbon contains icons for the most used commands in the game.
 Some commands perhaps are missing in this mode (zap a rod, aim a wand, etc.), but most of them can be triggered using the Inventory, Alter and Use commands.